Advice, Support, & Review Processes

 Many funders explain their decision-making process, so that you know when to expect notification of whether or not you have won an award.
 It often takes at least six months.

 If you gain funding, congratulations!
-Please notify the Assistant Provost and/or the Associate Provost and work with the Grant and Financial Accountant to make the arrangements needed to accept and to administer your award.
+Please notify the Assistant Provost and/or the Associate Provost for Faculty Development and Support and work with the Grant and Financial Accountant to make the arrangements needed to accept and to administer your award.
 Your funder will require reports of how you spend the grant in accordance with your proposal, and the results.
 Although you administer your own award, the Associate Director of Foundation, Corporate and Government Relations is happy to help.

 If you do not gain funding, some funders will make the comments of reviewers available to you.
 These can be very useful in reformulating your proposal, whether for the same or a different program; even if you choose to try again with a different project, you have still gained important grant writing experience and familiarity with the funding universe.